 An excellent Catholic school enacts a comprehensive plan, based on a compelling mission, for institutional advancement through communications, marketing, enrollment management and development.

 Please note that these attributes really apply to any faith-based school.
-Also note that this Web site began in 2006 saying those things, while the publication reinforces this mindset six years later.
+Also note that the Web site for this partnership began in 2006 saying those things, while the publication reinforced this mindset six years later.
 Here are three considerations regarding that paragraph:

-- Notice the paragraph starts out with the word “excellent.”
+- Also note the paragraph starts out with the word “excellent.”
 That is, your excellent school NEEDS to have these processes in place AND have someone who is the champion for them.
-If you don’t, then, dare I say it, your might be “good” or even “very good,” but are you customers going to pay four and five figures for something that’s “good” or “very good?”
+If you don’t, then, dare I say it, your school might be “good” or even “very good,” but are your customers (your parent community) going to pay four and five figures for something that’s “good” or “very good?”
 Chances are they’re not.
 They expect excellence, and if you don’t meet their expectations, you can expect they won’t be enrolling their children.